On Illinois highway, blinding dust, then ‘crash after crash’

 Tom Thomas, 43, who was traveling south to St. Louis before Monday’s crashes, said after the vehicle he was in got into a crash, the only thing he could hear “was crash after crash after crash behind us.”

-“We do have six individuals who have lost their lives,” Kelly said.
-“So we have to do everything we possibly can. … At this point, this is a terrible series of converging circumstances.”

-Associated Press reporters Rick Callahan in Indianapolis and Ed White in Detroit contributed to this report.
+Associated Press reporters Rick Callahan and Ken Kusmer in Indianapolis, and Ed White in Detroit contributed to this report.